bluetoother/ble-shepherd/README.md

 <br />
 <a name="Demo"></a>
 ##Demo
+With **ble-shepherd**, you can easily organize your BLE peripheral devices into a network.
+Implementing IoT applications with BLE is quick and easy.

-Through ble-shepherd, a network of BLE peripheral devices can be easily organized, and it can be quick and easy to implement many IoT applications based on ble-shepherd.
-Of course, ble-shepherd can be integrated with other font-end frameworks, such as ExpressJS, to display the device information, monitor sensing data, and operate peripheral devices via web pages and web applications.
+**ble-shepherd** works well with a framework like ExpressJS, to display the device information, monitor sensing data, and operate peripheral devices via web pages and web applications.

 The following figure shows a simple ble-shepherd demo web page which is created by the [ExpressJS](#http://expressjs.com/), and [socket.io](#http://socket.io/) is used to communicate between the client side and the server side.
 This demo is developed based on CSR8510 BLE USB dongle, and the maximum number of connections of CC254X chipset is 5.
 If you want to connect more peripherals, the implementation of a polling mechanism is required.
 The following four steps will guide you through the implementation of ble-shepherd demo.
 - Running the server with ble-shepherd